Aunt Rosalinda's Authentic Sicilian Cannoli Recipe

 The Final Touch

-Fill the Cannoli shells with the filling and sprinkle with icing sugar.
-Do this just before serving.
+Only fill the cannoli shells with the filling and sprinkle with icing sugar just before serving.
 They get soggy if they have to wait, even in the fridge.

 Buon appetito!